Writing Workshops & Masterclasses

-A collaboration between Words Away and Andrew Wille
+A collaboration between Words Away, Andrew Wille and special guests

 " I am really excited to be embarking on a new collaboration with book doctor and writing teacher, Andrew Wille.
 Andrew was our guest in the first Words Away salon: Make Your Novel Shine.
 I love Andrew's take on how to self-edit and polish writing and enjoy his unique blog posts on aspects of writing and craft. "

-Places are £95 per person for a day-long workshop: early bird price £110 available
+Places are £120 per person for a day-long workshop: early bird price £110 available

 The highlight of my month was our very first Words Away creative writing workshop led by Andrew Wille - Everyday Magic: The Four Elements of Creativity workshop.
 Andrew devised an inspired workshop, focusing on creativity, play, experimentation, listening and fun.
 The day was full of surprises.
 I especially loved his handouts to take away including the bookmarks and the wonderful A Miscellany booklet.
 Lots of food for thought.